-For the first time ever, the ambulance industry is starting to look into the qualifications of organizations that are classified by the Ambulance Manufacturers Division (AMD) as “Third Party Remounters”.
+For the first time ever, the ambulance industry is starting to look into the qualifications of organizations that are classified as “Third Party Remounters”.

 Third Party Remounters?